forgeservicelab/ansible-roles.piwik-ssl/README.md

 piwik_ssl:apache:user - the user the piwik is installed for. e.g. www-data piwik_ssl:apache:group - the group the piwik is installed for. e.g. www-data piwik_ssl:apache:service - the service to be notified.
-This is apache2 in Ubuntu. piwik_ssl:settings:locations:install - the install rootdir piwik_ssl:settings:locations:dest - the install dir of piwik ip_range - defines the IP range where the web access to piwik is allowed from
+This is apache2 in Ubuntu. piwik_ssl:apache:ssl* - the server certificate file locations in the target system piwik_ssl:settings:locations:dest - the install dir of piwik ip_range - defines the IP range where the web access to piwik is allowed from